MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 After you train your model for the first time, you can evaluate its performance and quality on its details page.

-Depending on your AI model type, a performance score might appear for each version you have trained.
+Depending on your AI model type, a performance score might appear for each trained version.
 You can use this score to quickly compare two versions of the same model.
 However, the score is based on the configuration for that training.
-It is important to take into consideration any changes made between versions when comparing scores.
+Make sure you take any changes made between versions into consideration  when you compare scores.

 Each AI model type has a different explanation for how the score is calculated, and how the score should be interpreted.
 View the tooltip next to **Performance** to learn more.

-Some AI model types have the option to quickly test the results of your model version with real data of your choosing.
+Some AI model types a feature to quickly test the results of your model version with real data of your choosing.
 Select **Quick test** to see your model in action.

 After you finish evaluating your newly trained model, you have two options: